HOA fees — they are a staple in any given homeowners association. But, what are they exactly? And what purpose do they serve?

 - Lien.
 Placing a lien on the homeowner’s property usually happens in more serious cases, but it remains a possibility even for smaller debts.

 - Foreclosure.
-When the homeowner still refuses to pay their overdue assessments (plus any late fees), the HOA can foreclose on the lien and seize your property.
+When the homeowner still refuses to pay their overdue HOA fees (plus any late fees), the HOA can foreclose on the lien and seize your property.
 Foreclosures can also affect your credit score.

 How to Get Out of Paying HOA Dues